danny-o/take-home-tana-test/README.md

 Given an integer array, find the smallest distance between any two occurrences of the minimum value.

 **Approach**
-- Loop once through array and keep track of:
+- Loop once through the array and keep track of:
   - Smallest number.
-  - The smallest distance between it and its counterparts .
+  - The smallest distance between it and identified counterparts .
----
+- return smallest distance

 ### 4️⃣ Question 4 – Three Most Common Words